AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 Here we are copying the rows from `self` into the columns of our new matrix.
 We have some unsafe code here too to speed things along.

-So _out of place_ is fairly simple, how about _inplace_?
-Turns out not so much...
+So _out-of-place_ is fairly simple, how about _in-place_?
+As it turns out, not so much...
 For square matrices it is simple enough - we can just `swap` the elements above the diagonal with those below.
 But for arbitrary rectangular matrices this is not the case.

 ### So how?

-There are a few ways we can achieve inplace transposing.
+There are a few ways we can achieve in-place transposing.
 One of the more common techniques is a method known as cycle following.
 This stems from the idea that a transposition is simply a permutation of the underlying data - and [all permutations can be represented as disjoint cycles](https://en.wikipedia.org/wiki/Permutation#Cycle_notation).
 If we can find all of these independent cycles we can rotate the underlying elements and achieve our transposition.